Assessing imbalance in signed brain networks: Introduction

-A more principled approach to extract information from a correlation matrix is that of comparing (some of) its properties with the ones expected under a properly defined benchmark, the aim of this class of techniques being that of identifying non-random collective information about the set of time series induced by $\mathbf{C}$.
-Quite interestingly, these techniques do not discard negative correlations, known to be a consequence of spatial and temporal heterogeneities induced by non-trivial, neural-mediated, hemodynamic mechanisms and contributing to the stability of resting-state brain networks, by affecting the synchronisation of neural activity~\cite{Saberi2021}.
+\textit{Testing correlations.} A more principled approach to extract information from a correlation matrix is that of comparing (some of) its properties with the ones expected under a properly defined benchmark, the aim of this class of techniques being that of identifying non-random collective information about the set of time series induced by $\mathbf{C}$.
+Interestingly, these techniques do not discard negative correlations, which are known to be a consequence of spatial and temporal heterogeneities induced by non-trivial, neural-mediated hemodynamic mechanisms affecting the synchronisation of neural activity, thus contributing to the stability of resting-state brain networks~\cite{Saberi2021}.
+Although isolated attempts exist - such as the one proposed in~\cite{Salvador2005}, whose authors test the null hypothesis that the average value of the distribution of partial correlations, for each pair of regions and across subjects, is zero - methods of this kind can be split into those based on \emph{Random Matrix Theory}~\cite{Plerou2002,Utsugi2004,Potters2005,Zema2024} and those based on \emph{entropy maximisation}~\cite{Masuda2018,Kojaku2019}. \